“It’s hard to be a couch potato when Tonal is right there next to your television,” says one member.

-With one sleek trainer that sits low-profile on your wall, you can transform even the smallest of rooms and areas of your home into the ultimate workout space.
+With one sleek trainer that sits low-profile on your wall, you can transform even the smallest of rooms and areas of your home into the ultimate workout spot.
 Tonal requires minimal space in your home (a 7-by-7-foot area) and minimal needs (a reliable WiFi connection, a power outlet, and two wall studs), but it replaces entire racks of dumbbells and large cable crossover machines to provide full-body workouts in a compact package.

 “We decided on a pullout sofa bed for that room to give us extra space,” he says, adding that the benefit of having a whole gym on your wall is that it takes up very little space when not in use.
 “Our guest room doesn’t look like a workout room — it looks like any other room in our house, which is awesome.”

-If you have a spare room around this size, Dutko’s installation is an example of how you can transform a den, guest room, or small home office into a gym without Tonal getting in the way.
+If you have a spare room around this size, Dutko’s installation is an example of how you can transform a den, guest room, or small home office into the perfect gym setup without Tonal getting in the way.
 “When you are using Tonal, it still doesn’t take up a ton of space.
 Certain moves require you to lay down or to take a few steps away from the machine, but hardly any space is needed,” Dutko adds.

 Work around furniture with Tonal’s adjustable arms.

-Michelle Kenyon-Young, lives in a 1,100-square-foot apartment in San Francisco, California, and installed her Tonal in the living room on the edge of an entryway.
+Michelle Kenyon-Young lives in a 1,100-square-foot apartment in San Francisco, California, and installed her Tonal in the living room on the edge of an entryway.
 “We had to squeeze Tonal into an 11.5-by-25-foot living room that already has a huge sectional couch and a large television in it.
 The actual workout space around the Tonal is 7-by-7-feet.
 I wish I had a larger dedicated workout space, but we make it work,” she says.

-Thanks to Tonal’s adjustable arms, Kenyon-Young can easily modify moves, which is why it works so well in her small space.
-“I do Pull-Throughs and Squat to Rows on the right arm of Tonal because there is a partial wall and my front door on the left side.”
+Thanks to Tonal’s adjustable arms, Kenyon-Young can easily modify moves, which is why this compact home gym equipment works so well in her small space.
+“I do pull-throughs and squats with row on the right arm of Tonal because there is a partial wall and my front door on the left side.”

 Work out comfortably in the smallest of rooms.

 “Having the arms positioned differently can overcome a lot of space issues.
-For [moves] where I need to extend my legs, for example, Pullover Crunches, I position the arms so I can lay my body diagonally for more space to extend my legs.”
+For [moves] where I need to extend my legs, for example, pullover crunches, I position the arms so I can lay my body diagonally for more space to extend my legs.”